FAQ CISM

 Is there a national and/or international CISM-network?

 Yes, CISM-Teams operate worldwide, forming an extensive international network.
 Nationally, such teams may be known by other names, e.g. Crisis Intervention Team, Stress Recovery after Critical Incidents Team, Emergency Pastoral Care etc. If and when necessary the Mayday Foundation collaborates with these institutions to address critical incidents.
-Internationally we co-operate with the International Critical Incident Stress Foundation (ICISF), the CISM-teams of other airlines and/or their labor unions (e.g. TWU-Transport Workers Union, ALPA-Airline Pilots Association) and, when necessary, the United Nations (UNDSS-United nations Department of Safety and Security).
+Internationally we co-operate with the International Critical Incident Stress Foundation (ICISF), especially with their European part E-CISM, but also with CISM-teams of other airlines and/or their labor unions (e.g. TWU-Transport Workers Union, ALPA-Airline Pilots Association) and all pilot associations being interested.

 Do CISM-Teams only support airline-crews?